 A few weeks ago I heard of Thai mansions on the website Luxury Retreats – Villa Rentals & Vacation Rentals for the first time.
-I’d been contemplating for awhile a holiday in Phuket or Koh Samui for families with grown-ups.
-Could one or both of the islands match the needs and wishes of our grown-ups?
+I’d been contemplating for awhile a holiday in Phuket or Koh Samui for families with grown ups.
+Which island matches the needs and wishes of our grown-ups, Phuket or Koh Samui?
 Thai holidays are a good bet to convince young adult family members to fit a family reunion into their busy schedule.

 We are empty nesters and our kids live spread over three continents.
 The grandparents and extended family live in different countries as well.
 Our adult kids have a work-related busy schedule, meanwhile, the older generation is busy with their own, no less occupying activities.

 On our latest travels through the United Kingdom, we house sat for a family in Scotland during winter time, whose kids live and work in the south of England.